 Prep For Indoor and Outdoor Car Storage

 Another important thing to keep in mind is how to prepare your vehicle prior to placing it in storage.
 A weatherproof cover is recommended for both indoor and outdoor storage.
 Be sure to wash and clean the vehicle’s interior and exterior, and fully dry it to prevent damage.
-For example, over time mud, grease and bird droppings can cause damage to the paint.
+For example, over time mud, grease, and bird droppings can cause damage to the paint.
 Any food particles left inside the vehicle can attract pests!
-Check on the floor, under seats and inside any pockets and compartments, even the trunk.
-These are certainly things you want to avoid.
+Check on the floor, under seats, and inside any pockets and compartments, even the trunk.
+These are certain things you want to avoid.

 Other things to remember: fill the gas tank and top off the oil to avoid contaminants from building up inside the engine.
 Either disconnect the battery or start the vehicle once or twice a month to ensure the battery and engine are working properly.
 Make sure your tires are properly inflated and that your other engine fluids are topped off as well.

 If storing a vehicle while out of town for any length of time, be sure to give a spare set of keys to a trusted friend or family member in case the vehicle would need to be moved, and notify your property manager.
 Let him or her know who your alternate contact is, and provide all the proper contact information just in case.
 Let your property manager know when you will be back in town.
 They can set up your payments in advance to avoid late fees.
 You can prepay for any number of months in the office or online through your customer portal.